RMSpratt/Chord-Identification-App/README.md

 - Leading tone fully-diminished seventh chords (including inversions)

+### Analyzing Chord Progressions
-**Analyzing Chord Progressions:** All of the chords entered by the user are combined into a progression for a selected key so that the progression can be analyzed according to SATB four-part harmony writing rules.
+All of the chords entered by the user are combined into a progression for a selected key so that the progression can be analyzed according to SATB four-part harmony writing rules.
 Analysis is optional, and any violations to the rules supported by the application are returned for view with appropriate chord and voice indices.

 Currently all of the following SATB rules are checked for:
 - Voices exceeding their typical note range